damientl/kotlinSpring/README.md

 Demo microservice using kotlin 1.4.x, Gradle and Spring Boot 2.4.0.

-Information from code challenge is omitted.
+Information from code challenge specification is omitted.

 ## Get the service up and running
 Requirements: